andrew/ultimate-awesome/README.md

 - [new-and-awesome](https://github.com/sohamkamani/new-and-awesome) - A curated list of new additions to the awesome lists 📖.
 - [awesome-signature-verification](https://github.com/soumitri2001/awesome-signature-verification) - A curated, non-exhaustive list of papers in handwritten signature verification using ML/DL techniques.
 - [awesome-statml](https://github.com/statmlben/awesome-statml) - This repository contains a list of awesome literature in statistics and machine learning.
+- [awesome-iitc-plugins](https://github.com/Suburbanno/awesome-iitc-plugins) - A collection of amazing plugins for IITC.
 - [awesome-spark](https://github.com/sumitarora/awesome-spark) - Apache Spark Awesome List.
 - [awesome-sutil](https://github.com/Sutil-Web/awesome-sutil) - List of awesome Sutil resources.
 - [bd-startups](https://github.com/The-Penguins-Club/bd-startups) - List of startups in Bangladesh 🇧🇩.
 Inspired by